oOosys/whichELF/README.md

 # whichELF?
-Improved Linux `which` reporting if there both: type and the executable (including size).
+Improved Linux `which` reporting both: type and the executable (including size).